 Living with a chef requires that you tolerate bushels of produce piled on the cabinet, stuffed in the cooler, and lining the kitchen wall.
 We must use our fruits and vegetables in the best way possible before they rot or collect insects.
 The same considerations can apply to your workforce and dealing with a “bad apple” employee.

 A Bad Apple Employee: Meets and exceeds performance expectations, but lacks specific skills.
-Has a high KPI in “Bad Attitude,” which affects employees, vendors, and customers he/she interacts with on a regular basis.
+However, some employers may argue that lacking specific skillsets can be easily fixable, especially if the company decides to introduce skills competency management software from somewhere like ProSymmetry (additional info here) that can help to target the key skills that are necessary to progress through the business.
+In some cases though, no improvement gets made.
+Another example of a bad apple employee is if they have a high KPI in “Bad Attitude,” which affects employees, vendors, and customers he/she interacts with on a regular basis.
 Bad Apples excel in the areas of negativity and poor disposition, from being drama queens to kings of complaint.
 They may also have inadequate communication skills or exhibit off-putting habits.

 The bottom line is that you have an employee who, on the surface, is a drain on morale.

 Before terminating your Bad Apple employee, you should consider the following:

 - Identify exactly what the employee is doing that makes him/her a Bad Apple.
 Is it something that can be modified with coaching or training?

 - Assess performance.
 If their work is mediocre and their Bad Apple attitude is bringing down high performers, then it may be time to reconsider their employment.

 - Evaluate whether the problem with the Bad Apple employee could potentially be an issue in their department or the company at large.
 Is this employee trying to shed light on a greater issue?